 Complaints must be submitted in writing and complainants are encouraged to submit complaints on an official Texas Lottery Commission complaint form.
 The forms are available on the Web site at www.txbingo.org, from the regional offices, or by contacting the Commission by telephone, fax, e-mail, or in writing.
-Complaint forms can be completed and filed online thru the Web site.
-Once filed, complainants are informed of the status of their complaints every 90 days until the complaint case is closed.
-Complainants are informed when the complaint case is closed.
+Once filed, complainants are informed of the status of their complaints every 90 days or when the complaint case is closed.